-Tuition refunds are calculated using the Bryan University institutional policy and are completed within 45 days.
+Refunds are made within 45 days after the date the institution's determination that the student has withdrawn.
 If a state policy is required, the state refund calculation is processed and compared between the state refund policy and the institution refund policy.
 The tuition refund policy that is more advantageous for the student is utilized.
 If you have received federal student aid funds, you may be entitled to a refund of the monies paid/not paid from federal student financial aid program funds.
 Please see Return of Title IV section for information regarding federal financial aid refund calculations.

-Refund Charts- First Time BU Students Springfield and Rogers (Institutional Refund Policy) Campuses:
+Refund Charts- First Time BU Students

+Springfield, including Online division and Rogers (Institutional Refund Policy) Campuses:

-Period of Quarter Enrollment Completed by the student: Tuition Refund amount:
+Period of Quarter Enrollment Tuition Refund amount:

+Completed by the student:

 0% to 20% 100% Refund

 20.01% to 60.00% 25% Refund

 60.01% or more No Refund Required